Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/Gemmei/promt.md

     (Object) (Quantity)
     (Question Word) (Subject) (Predicate)

 3.  **Your Turn:** Start a conversation, order, and ask a question using *casual* Japanese.

-Remember to:
+    **Reason:**

+    *   This is a casual ramen shop, so I need to use *tameguchi*.
+    *   I can start with a casual greeting like "Yo!" or just jump right in.
+    *   I want to order ramen and gyoza.
-    *   Greet the waiter casually.
+    *   I'll ask if the ramen is spicy.

-    *   Order your food using casual language.
-    *   Ask a question about the food or shop casually.
+    **Act:** (Now, write your Japanese response based on the above reasoning)

 ---